EngineerTheWay/portfolio/src/content/projects/academic-performance-tracker.md

 #### 2. Class Reports
 - Designed to display a consecutive view of the major milestones in the year-long course.
-- **Conditional formatting** highlighted students meeting criteria for academic probation, special assistance, or attrition board review.
+- Conditional formatting highlighted students meeting criteria for academic probation, special assistance, or attrition board review.
-- Displayed performance trends in a **test-by-test format** needed to assess intervention criteria.
+- Displayed performance trends in a linear format needed to assess intervention criteria.
-- Generated **individual student reports** with letter grades for each modality across all tests—commander-ready at a glance.  <br><br>
+- Generated individual student reports with letter grades for each modality across all tests—commander-ready at a glance.  <br><br>

 > This reporting tool relied on the same modular VLOOKUP structure and design, taking raw test scores for each student and compiling them into standardized reports.